chaitalithkkr/Multi-factorial-Assessment-of-Economic-Data/README.md

 ## Why This Project

 A lot of economic analysis focuses on isolated variables.
-This project leans into the complexity—looking across multiple dimensions at once to offer a fuller picture.
+This project leans into the complexity, looking across multiple dimensions at once to offer a fuller picture.
 The goal wasn’t to prove a single point, but to uncover relationships that might otherwise be missed.

 ## What’s Inside